 Summary

-Custom Data Properties let you go beyond standard fields by adding Text, Number, and Yes/No fields that sync with your CRM, drive conditional content, and make documents easier to search and filter.
+Custom Data Properties let you go beyond standard fields by adding Text fields, Number fields, or Set values that sync with your CRM, drive conditional content, and make documents easier to search and filter.
 This gives you smarter personalization, fewer templates to manage, and cleaner contract workflows.